-The distinctive architecture of Divinity School might be recognised by Harry Potter fans as ‘Hogwarts School’s Infirmary ’ in Harry Potter and the Philosopher’s Stone.
+The distinctive vaulted ceiling of the 15th century Divinity School might be familiar to Harry Potter fans as ‘Hogwarts School’s Infirmary ’ in Harry Potter and the Philosopher’s Stone.

 About ten miles east of Oxford is the location used for the palace at ‘Kew Gardens’, where the King is sent to be cured by strict Dr Willis (Ian Holm).
 It’s Thame Park, Thame Park Road, just southeast of the village of Thame.
-A private house, it was bought with the intention of conversion into a hotel, but the plans fell through and, once again, it is planned to become a private residence.
-The grounds of Thame Park were used as the ‘French’ countryside in Steven Spielberg’s Saving Private Ryan.
+The Palladian mansion, built in the 1740s on the site of a 12th Century Cistercian abbey, was bought in the late 1990s with the intention of conversion into a hotel, but the plans fell through and now it is a private residence.
+The extensive grounds of Thame Park were used as the ‘French’ countryside in Steven Spielberg’s Saving Private Ryan.

-The castle was home to Viola (Gwyneth Paltrow) in Shakespeare in Love, featured as ‘Lowood School’ in the 2011 version of Jane Eyre, with Mia Wasikowska and Michael Fassbender, and was also seen in Three Men and a Little Lady.
+Open to the public on various days during the summer, Broughton was another location seen in Shakespeare in Love, as the home of Viola (Gwyneth Paltrow), as well as becoming ‘Lowood School’ for the 2011 version of Jane Eyre, with Mia Wasikowska and Michael Fassbender, the interior of the 'Scottish' castle in 2008 romcom Made Of Honor, and as the grand country house in Three Men and a Little Lady.